This post about the cost to incorporate in the U.S. is an Advertisement under Rule of Professional Conduct 1-400, Standard 5.

 Note concerning limited liability companies (LLCs): Although the documents are different (Articles of Organization / Certificate of Formation, Operating Agreement), the process, fee and timing are similar to those for a corporation described above.

-Note concerning forming entities in California: As discussed in Forming a Corporation in California?
-Get Ready to Wait, because of the recession and the state’s budget crisis, standard Secretary of State turnaround on filings currently is close to two months!
+Note concerning forming entities in California: Turnaround time in California is about one week.
 If you want 24-hour turnaround, add $500, which covers the Secretary of State’s additional fee and other associated costs.

 Note concerning international shipment of corporate records: I usually keep clients’ corporate records books in my office or ship them to a principal place of business in the US.
 If you are located outside the US and you want me to send those records to you, add $500, which covers FedEx shipping charges and preparing required international shipping documents.